 In any event, having and disproving the striking party's reasons for the challenges is not a necessary part of a prima facie case.
 The objector has a wealth of information at his disposal to demonstrate a prima facie case.
 "During jury selection, the entire res gestae take place in front of" the parties.
 United States v.
 Armstrong, 517 U.S. 456, 467 (1996).
-The objector can rely on the race or gender of the parties and key witnesses, the number of challenges exercised, the composition of the jury, the composition of the venire, the questions and answers during voir dire, the demeanor of the venirepersons, and a host of other factors.
-The objecting party does not have the striking party's explanation for the challenges for the simple reason that he is not entitled to them.
-The challenges are peremptory and the peremptory challenge statute is valid as applied until the objecting party establishes discrimination by preponderant evidence.
-At that point, the striking party will be entitled to the reasons and can, at stage three, attempt to show they are false.

-Thus, it is petitioner who conflates step one and step three.
-Showing that reasons are pretextual is not part of the prima facie case at step one; rather such a showing is one way the objecting party can meet his burden of persuasion at step three.
+The objector can rely on factors such as the race or gender of the parties and key witnesses, the number of challenges exercised, the composition of the jury, the composition of the venire, the questions and answers during voir dire, and the demeanor of the venirepersons.
+The objector does not have the striking party's explanation for the challenges for the simple reason that he is not entitled to them.
+The challenges are peremptory, and the peremptory challenge statute is valid as applied until the objecting party establishes discrimination by preponderant evidence.
+At that point, the striking party is entitled to the reasons and can, at stage three, attempt to show they are false.
+Thus, it is petitioner who conflates steps one and three.
+Showing reasons are pretextual is not part of the prima facie case; rather, such a showing is a way the objecting party meets his burden of persuasion at step three.